Save 10% of your pay each week

 It’s never fun tightening up your budget, but it’s an effective method for saving money.
 You can start by removing or downgrading personal luxuries and directing the money into a savings account.
 You don’t have to skip everything at once, instead, remove one luxury per month, pocket the savings, and then move on to the next one.
 Over a period of twelve months, you could easily save a few thousand dollars by alternating between life’s little luxuries.
 For instance:

 If you’re serious about saving for a home deposit and your finances are already stretched to capacity, then consider looking for extra work.
 By working a few evenings a week, you could easily add $1,000 a month to your bank account, or $12,000 over 12 months.
-Think babysitting, dog walking, freelance writing or graphic design, tutoring high school students or teaching English to foreigners.
+Think babysitting, dog walking, freelance writing or graphic design, ortutoring high school students.